wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 4. novel: is this splicing event novel? (this column is added if `-model` specified)
 5. splicingPosFreq: splicing position fequency of reads

-*: We have a system of noting splicing junction with respect to saving information related to gene exons.
+*: We have a system of noting splicing junction with respect to relative positions to gene exons.
 Please refer [here](https://rackj.sourceforge.net/Manual/index.html#rnaseq.FineSpliceCounter) if needed.

 An example is `AT1G01650` spliceing pattern `10(-11)-11(0)`.
-In short, the splicing pattern is saying 11bps at the exon 10 end was excluded.
+In short, the splicing pattern is saying 11bps at the exon 10 3' end was excluded.
 In file `control_rep1.fineSplice` it was found that

 | GeneID | splice | #reads | novel | splicingPosFreq |
 |:-------|:------:|-------:|:-----:|:----------------|